-Naviance is the web-based software BUA uses to help you in the college process.
-During the junior year, students (and eventually their parents/guardians) will be granted access to college search engines, college list management, and useful admissions information about each college.
-In addition, students are able to store documents such as resumes and drafts of essays, keep ongoing journals, and fill out surveys that help inform college counselors about each student's particular interests/biography.
-Furthermore, the College Office and faculty manage the administrative functions of the process through the program.
-It is incredibly important that students keep the information on Naviance up to date and visit the site regularly during second semester junior year and all of senior year.
+Naviance is the platform BUA uses to help you in the college process.
+During the junior year, students (and eventually their parents/guardians) will be granted access to college search tools, college list management, and useful admissions information about each college.
+In addition, students are able to store documents, keep ongoing journals, and fill out surveys that help inform college counselors about each student's particular interests and background.
+Furthermore, the College Counseling Office manages the administrative functions of the process through the platform.
+It is incredibly important that students keep the information on Naviance up-to-date and visit the site regularly during second semester junior year and all of senior year.

-Self Reflection
+Self-Reflection

-Before building a list, students should take a moment to reflect on the type of educational and social experience they want to have in college.
-This will help develop parameters for the College Office to follow.
+Before building a list, students should reflect deeply on the type of educational and social experience they want to have in college.
+This will help develop parameters for the College Counseling Office to follow.
 Below you will see sample student survey questions from Naviance we have used to help with this reflection.
 The major areas to think about are: